FabioTomaz/PyTorchToTFLite/readme.md

 - Modify the `test.py` script to output only the genuine score.
 - Run the `test.py` script for `image_F1.jpg`, `image_F2.jpg` and `image_T1.jpg` images.
 - What are the genuine scores for each one of them?
+  - image_F1.jpg -> 0.00133
+  - image_F2.jpg -> 0.00064
+  - image_T1.jpg -> 0.99023
 - You will have to reproduce the scores from the previous step later when using TFLite.

 ### 4. Converting the model to TFLite

 - Is it possible to convert the model directly from PyTorch to TFLite?
+  - It is not possible
 - If not, which are the intermediates required for this conversion?
+  - Convert torch model to ONNX
+  - Convert ONNX model to tensorflow model
+  - Convert tensorflow model to tensorflow lite model
 - Convert the `2.7_80x80_MiniFASNetV2.pth` model to TFLite and place it inside `assets/models`.

 ### 5. Generating test images

 - You should generate the test images for your C++ code and place them inside `test/fixtures`.
 - Note from `test/test_main.cpp` that they must be in `bmp` format.
 Any hunch why we use `bmp` instead of `jpg` here?
+  - The BMP file format supports various color depths, alpha channels, color profiles, and optional data compression, thus making it relatively versatile.
+  - Furthermore, the format can be used for storing crisp and high-quality images because it can store color data for each pixel in the image without any compression.

 ### 6. Implementing the C++ code